josedejesusAmaya/JS-cheatsheet/Module 18/README.md

 #### NodeJS vs Browser
 You don't have `document`, `window` and all the other objects that are provided by the browser.

-And in the browser, we don't have all the nice APIs that Node.js provides through its modules, like the file system access functionality.
+And in the browser, we don't have all the nice APIs that Node.js provides through its modules, like the filesystem access functionality.

 Another big difference is that in Node.js you control the environment.
 Not like in browser that your target are all the browser that the user can use.
 This means that you can write all the modern ES6-7-8-9 JavaScript that your Node.js version supports.